rish987/trackswitch-manuform/README.md

 base of your fingers like you are used to (and which I personally find most comfortable).

 Does the trackswitch interfere with the smooth motion of the trackball?
 - This depends on the switch you choose to use for the trackswitch.
-Regardless of which switch you choose, there will be some extra resistance from that while moving the trackball, but if you choose one with just enough actuation force to push the trackball up when released (I used a Kalih silver) it should barely be noticeable.
+Regardless of which switch you choose, there will be some extra resistance from that while moving the trackball, but if you choose one with just enough actuation force to push the trackball up when released (I used a Kailh silver) it should barely be noticeable.

 With a normal trackball I'm used to being able to lift my finger off and reposition it to e.g. move long distances and scroll.
 Would the trackswitch mechanism (which pushes the trackball out when it is released) interfere with that?